Terms of Business

 If we have not met with you in person, and you are an individual acting for purposes which are wholly or mainly outside your trade, business, craft or profession, the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 apply to this matter.
 This means you have the right to cancel your instructions to us within fourteen days without giving any reason.
 The cancellation period will expire at the end of fourteen days after the date that we enter into the retainer.
 To exercise the right to cancel, you must inform us of your decision to cancel by a clear statement (e.g. a letter sent by post or email).
 To meet the cancellation deadline, it is enough for you to send your communication concerning your exercise of the right to cancel before the cancellation period has expired.
-If you require the firm to begin work prior to the 14-day period, you can notify us in writing of your requirement.
-Signing and returning the client care letter will suffice as asking us to undertake work before the end of the 14-day period.
-The agreed fee will then become payable and is non-refundable.
+Signing and returning the Engagement Letter will suffice as asking us to undertake work before the end of the 14-day period.
+The agreed fee payable is non-refundable.

 Our charges for professional services consist of our legal fees only.
 We will commence working on your matter once the agreed fee has been paid in full.
-Disbursements are not included as part of the agreed fee, unless otherwise stated.
+Disbursements, which are sums spent on your behalf are not included as part of the agreed fee.

 We seek to be open and transparent with our clients from the outset and for that reason, we work on an ‘agreed fee’ basis.
-This is a fee set from the outset, paid at the start of the case and covers the case up to a certain stage, for example the Police Interview or the First Court Hearing only.
+This is a fee set from the outset, paid at the start of the case, or at a stage within the case and covers the case up to a certain point, for example up to the Police Interview or the First Court Hearing only.
 The agreed fee is non-refundable.
 This means that we shall prepare the case and represent you up to the agreed stage for the agreed fee, even if we spend more time than initially anticipated.
 As an example, we may estimate that 10 hours of time is required on a case and set an appropriate agreed fee, other issues may arise resulting in us dedicating 13 hours of time to the case, as you have entered an agreed fee arrangement, we would not charge for the additional 3 hours of time.
 The agreed fee is set before we undertake any work and is set to a specific stage.
-The scope of the agree fee is contained within the Engagement Letter and it should be considered in detail.
+The work which we will do for this agree fee is contained within the Engagement Letter and it should be considered in detail.
 The agreed fee will include drafting documents, advising, reporting, dealing with correspondence, telephone calls, preparing for and attending meetings and notes of those meetings, drafting instructions to Counsel, reading papers, researching the law, attending Court and travelling.